 We have a long history of loving and working with indigo at The School of Making and Alabama Chanin.
 We’ve used it in previous collections, worked with and learned from Artisan Natural Dyeworks in Nashville, and even had a special indigo-focused exhibition at Heath Ceramics showcasing upcycled antique quilts and one-of-a-kind indigo garments.

 For the past few years, we’ve sourced our indigo materials from Botanical Colors in Seattle, Washington.
 Owner Kathy Hattori was an invaluable resource throughout the time we operated our dye house (more on Kathy tomorrow).
-Since closing down our dye house last year, we have been working with Stony Creek Colors in Tennessee to produce our Hand-Dyed Organic Indigo Fabric—which is sold by-the-yard and also used in our Rinne’s Dress Collection.
+Since closing down our dye house last year, we have been working with Stony Creek Colors in Tennessee to produce our Hand-Dyed Organic Indigo Fabric— used in our Rinne’s Dress Collection.

 For the makers that prefer to have their hands on every step of the process, we are now offering an Indigo Dye Kit for use at home.
 Inside you’ll find the same organic indigo that we’ve used sourced from Botanical Colors along with iron powder, calcium hydroxide (lime), soda ash, and instructions for creating your own mineral vat.
 The kit comes packed in an organic cotton canvas bag and includes enough materials to dye approximately 6 yards of our 100% Organic Medium-weight Cotton Jersey.
 You will need to provide your own plastic tub or trash can for creating the vat as well as gloves and a mask for handling the raw materials.

 We can’t wait to see what you’re able to create with the kit.
 Indigo produces such range of shades with lovely variations in the fabrics.
 Be sure to share your indigo projects with us using #theschoolofmaking on social media.